Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Conclusions

 We demonstrated the same analytic--non-analytical transition using numerical calculations for the thermal scalar field system enclosed in a cylinder, undergoing rotation with imaginary angular frequencies.
 As the radius of the cylinder grows, the pressure becomes a non-analytical function of temperature expressed, again, via the Thomae function (demonstrated in Figs.~\ref{fig_Ttt_vs_rho}--\ref{fig_b_vs_R_small}).
 In this limit, the boundary effects become less important and the results obtained in the unbounded case provide a good approximation for our observables inside the cylindrical boundary.
 For values of the rotation parameter respecting the causality constraints (i.e., when the light cylinder is outside the boundary), the fractalization features do not appear in the case of imaginary rotation.
 For sufficiently slow rotation and high temperature, our numerically-obtained results are compatible with the flip $\Omega_I^2 \rightarrow -\Omega^2$ from imaginary to real rotation, signaling the restoration of analytical continuation in this limit.

 The exotic fractalization properties discussed above are related to a ninionic deformation~\eq{eq_ninionic} of statistical distributions at imaginary angular frequencies~\cite{Chernodub:2022qlz}.
 For this reason, we conclude that the results obtained in the infinite-volume system subjected to imaginary rotation cannot be analytically related to the properties of the physically rotating system (with a real angular frequency).
-However, we explicitly demonstrated both for the analytically treatable case on the ring and numerically accessible case of rotating cylinder that the imaginary rotation in a spatially bounded system in Euclidean space can be continued to the real-frequency domain in Minkowski spacetime provided that the causality is respected for the latter spacetime.
+However, we explicitly demonstrated both for the analytically-treatable case on the ring and numerically-accessible case of rotating cylinder that the imaginary rotation in a spatially bounded system in Euclidean space can be continued to the real-frequency domain in Minkowski spacetime provided that the causality is respected for the latter spacetime.

-We have also shown that for real-frequency rotation, the dimensionless moment of inertia $K_2$, normalized per one degree of freedom, is equal to two, $K_2 = 2$, in the thermodynamic limit of large radius $R$ of the cylinder.
-The quantity $K_2$ determines the correction to the free energy~\eq{eq_RKT_F_exp}, or, equivalently, to the pressure of a non-interacting gas of scalar bosons,
+We have also shown that for real-frequency rotation, the dimensionless moment of inertia $K_2$, normalized per one degree of freedom, is equal to two, $K_2 = 2$, in the thermodynamic limit of large radius $R$ of the cylinder~\eq{eq_K2}.
+The quantity $K_2$ determines the correction to the free energy~\eq{eq_Kn_def},

 due to small nonzero angular frequency, $\Omega \to 0$.
 This result matches well the first-principle result of Ref.~\cite{Braguta:2023yjn} on the behavior of gluons in high-temperature limit of Yang-Mills theory.
+We have also shown that in the thermodynamic limit, the generic expansion of the pressure (free energy) in higher orders in angular frequency~\eq{eq_Kn_def} is characterized by exactly-calculable coefficients~$K_{2n}$ with $n=1,2, \dots$, given by identical expressions ~\eq{eq_ring_K2n} for the ring and \eq{eq_RKT_K2n} for the cylinder, which also includes the shape coefficient $K_4 = 4!$ responsible for an $\Omega^4$ correction to the pressure.